lino-framework/welfare/docs/specs/aids/index.rst

 Templates
 =========

-Here is a list of the templates defined in the `Aids` module.
+Here is a list of the templates used by this plugin.

 ..
-Building the following requires the lino_welfare.projects.std
+Building the following requires the lino_welfare.projects.gerd
     database to be populated.

 .. py2rst::